Pekka Haavisto: Return as chairman

-Minister of Foreign Affairs, 2019–present
+Minister of Foreign Affairs, 2019–2023

 Following their best ever result in the 2019 national elections and after becoming part of the incoming governing coalition under the leadership of Prime Minister Antti Rinne, the Green League named Haavisto as the next foreign minister.
-In this capacity, he chaired the meetings of the Foreign Affairs Council during Finland’s rotating presidency of the Council of the European Union in 2019.
+In this capacity, he chaired the meetings of the Foreign Affairs Council during Finland's rotating presidency of the Council of the European Union in 2019.

 In 2019, Haavisto called for the EU to intensify efforts on improving relations with Russia in the face of international conflict, transatlantic tensions and Brexit.

 In December 2020, the Parliament's Constitutional Law Committee found that Haavisto, who had pushed for Finnish children from the al-Hawl refugee camp in northern Syria to be brought to Finland quickly in late 2019, had broken Finnish law by trying to replace a foreign ministry official who refused to act after a difference of opinion over the exact repatriation proceedings.
 The events were leaked to the press causing a political crisis.
 Haavisto quickly reverted his decision to demote the official and offered him the same position as earlier.
-The Committee declared it had not found reason to bring criminal charges against the foreign minister, but specified that Haavisto had operated in contravention to the Administration Law and the Foreign Relations Act.
+The Committee declared it had not found reason to bring criminal charges against the foreign minister, due to the minister's higher than usual prosecution threshold required by the constitution, but specified that Haavisto had operated in contravention to the Administration Law and the Foreign Relations Act.
 Two Green League MPs published a dissenting opinion and advocated for a softer verdict, causing controversy in the Committee.
 In Parliament, Haavisto received the Parliament's support in a 101-68 interpellation vote.
-Haavisto's decision of returning the refugees received the Parliament's support on a 110-79 interpellation vote.
+Haavisto's decision to return the refugees received the Parliament's support on a 110-79 interpellation vote.